 International Law Handbook

-The Handbook was authored by BIICL and was the culmination of a year-long research project commissioned by Protect Education in Insecurity and Conflict (PEIC), a programme of the Education Above All foundation (EAA).
+The Handbook was authored by BIICL, in cooperation with Protect Education in Insecurity and Conflict (PEIC), a programme of the Education Above All foundation (EAA).
 PEIC is a Qatar-based policy, research, and advocacy organisation concerned with protecting the right to education in insecurity and conflict.
 For further information please see PEIC's website.

 "an unusual and important Handbook ... [offering] depth and conceptual clarity".